 The natural rubber latex used to make Pasante Extra condoms is free of any components derived from animals.
 They are ideal for conscientious consumers and those with sensitive skin because they are skin- and vegan-friendly.

-Are you seeking a thicker, regular-fitting condom to alleviate your sex life?
+Are you seeking a thicker, regular-fitting condom to facilitate your sex life?
 Consider Mates Super Safe Condoms if you want the best anal sex experience.
 Mates make condoms to provide the highest level of protection against STIs.

 The lubricant used in Mates Super Safe Condoms is not spermicidal.
 Although already lightly lubricated, we advise you to use an additional lubricant to reduce friction and increase enjoyment.